arturjordao/PruningNeuralNetworks/README.md

 eprint = {1810.07610},
 }
 ```
-We would like to thank Ricardo Barbosa Kloss and Maiko Lie for the coffees and talks.
+We would like to thank Maiko Lie for the coffees and talks.